Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Conductivities, viscosities, and cross-transport coefficients

-The reasoning above and Eq.~(\ref{eq:deviation_expansion_m}) can be exploited to express the microscopic heat flux for a system involving phonons \cite{hardy1963energy} and electrons \cite{landau1981kinetics} in terms of relaxons:
+\cref{eq:deviation_expansion} can be exploited to relate the microscopic heat-flux expression for an electron-phonon system to special relaxons, and to macroscopic fields:

-where the first line is the usual expression for the phonon \cite{hardy1963energy} and electron \cite{landau1981kinetics} heat flux, which can be intuitively resolved in terms of $\mathrm{n}_{\qs}$ phonons (and $\mathrm{f}_{\km}$ electrons) that propagate with velocity ${v}^i_{\qs}$ (${v}^i_{\km}$) and carry the energy $\hbar\omega_{\qs}$ ($\varepsilon_{\km}-\bar\mu$).
-The second line is the total heat flux written in the relaxon formalism; its equivalence with the first line can be directly verified by using the energy eigenvector~(\ref{eq:energy_eigenvector_main}), the deviation from equilibrium~(\ref{eq:deviation_expansion_m}), and the bra-ket notation introduced in Eq.~(\ref{eq:scalar_prod}).
-Only the odd-parity component $\big|z^{\delta, O}_{\kmqs}\big>$ contributes to the heat flux, because in Eq.~(\ref{eq:energy_flux}) $\relaxon{0}$ has even parity, $\bm{v}_{\kmqs}$ has odd parity, and the scalar product involves summation over a domain having time-reversal symmetry.
-Finally, the third line follows from the form of the deviation from global equilibrium (\ref{eq:deviation_expansion_m}) in the linear-response regime.
-It highlights how in general the heat flux has two components: (i) an hydrodynamic component, which is determined by the local-equilibrium drift velocities for electrons and phonons; (ii) a diffusive component determined by the gradients of the temperature and potential fields.
-The coefficients $\chi_e^{ji}\bar T$ and $\chi_p^{ji}\bar T$ determine the contributions that electrons and phonons give to the hydrodynamic heat-flux component, respectively; their expressions can be directly derived from Eq.~(\ref{eq:deviation_expansion_m}) and Eq.~(\ref{eq:energy_eigenvector_main}), and are reported in Tab.~\ref{tab:table_VTE}.
-The determination of the Peltier coefficient $\tilde \alpha^{ij}$ and thermal conductivity $\tilde \kappa^{ij}$ will be discussed later in Sec.~\ref{sub:conductivities_from_odd_relaxons_and_viscosities_from_even_relaxons}.
+Here, the first line is the usual expression for the phonon \cite{hardy1963energy} and electron \cite{landau1981kinetics} contribution to the heat flux, which can be intuitively resolved in terms of $\mathrm{n}_{\qs}$ phonons (and $\mathrm{f}_{\km}$ electrons) that propagate with velocity ${v}^i_{\qs}$ (${v}^i_{\km}$) and carry the energy $\hbar\omega_{\qs}$ ($\varepsilon_{\km}-\bar\mu$).
+The second line is the total heat flux written in the relaxon formalism; it follows from \cref{eq:scalar_prod,eq:energy_eigenvector_main}, and from the definition of $\z$.
+We underscore that only the odd-parity components of $\big|z_{\kmqs}\big>$ contribute to the heat flux.
+This is because in \cref{eq:energy_flux}, $\relaxon{0}$ has even parity, $\bm{v}_{\kmqs}$ has odd parity, and the scalar product involves summation over a reciprocal-space domain that is symmetric under wavevector inversion, see \cref{eq:scalar_prod}.
+In the linear-response regime, these parity arguments determine the macroscopic expression shown in the third line: in particular, the drift-velocity terms emerge from the odd components of $\big|z_{\kmqs}\big>$ that are proportional to $\{\normalket{\rm c}{i}\}_{\mathrm{c},i}$, while the gradients of temperature and potential emerge from the form of $\spert{\delta,O}{\kmqs}$ discussed before.